Rules for Mock Court

 4. The lawyers who are not arguing the case will serve as the Court during the other case.

-6. During oral arguments, both sides will have five minutes in which to make their oral presentations.
+6. During oral arguments, both sides will have six minutes in which to make their oral presentations.
 The speeches will be closely timed.

 7. Petitioner may reserve for rebuttal up to ninety seconds of the six minutes allowed.
 But petitioner will be penalized if the rebuttal is used to develop an argument not already presented.

 8. Respondent will stand only once and may not reserve time.
-Instead, respondent will be expected to rebut during the five minutes.
+Instead, respondent will be expected to rebut during the six minutes.

 9. Unless something is unclear to the Chief Justice, the lawyers can expect not to be interrupted during the presentation.
 The Chief will interrupt if he cannot understand something.
 Firms should practice the oral argument among themselves so that it is in fact understandable to other minds.